-The overarching aim of the group is to improve the wellbeing and occupational performance of those who serve and ensure new research findings are shared across the different tactical populations.
+The overarching aim of the group is to improve the fitness, health, wellbeing and occupational performance of those who serve and ensure new research findings are shared across the different tactical populations.

 The TRU provides services to government, industry, academic and private institutions.
 These include research projects, consultancy reports and educational and training packages.